antonettekelly/Customer-Satisfaction-Factor-Analysis-Python/README.md

 Performed data preparation and Exploratory Data Analysis based on Nike and Adidas product data, built machine learning models using Decision Tree and Random Forest classifiers.

-The Customer Satisfaction Factor Analysis Report is provided in Indonesian language.
+Customer Satisfaction Factor Analysis Report is provided in Indonesian language.